hazmole/masks-zh-release/content/docs/rules/the-custom-moves/common-types.md

 The team as a whole gains a Team stat, and a Team track with five boxes.
 Your Team stat starts the game at +0.
 Your Team stat can never go higher than +3 or lower than -2.

 Whenever you would add a Team to the pool, mark a box on the track instead.
 When you mark the fifth box, clear it and increase your Team stat by +1.
 Whenever you would spend a Team from the pool, instead clear one box on the track.
 If there are no filled boxes to clear, then decrease your Team stat by -1.

 When you help a teammate, roll + Team.

-On a hit, add +1 to their roll.
-On a 7-9, clear one box on the Team track.
+On a hit, add +1 to their roll. <br>
+On a 7-9, clear one box on the Team track. <br>
 On a miss, clear one box on the Team track in addition to any other hard moves.

-When you act selfishly, say how your actions ignore or insult your teammates and roll
-+ Team instead of your usual Label on any move.
+When you act selfishly, say how your actions ignore or insult your teammates and roll + Team instead of your usual Label on any move.
 After the move is resolved, decrease the Team stat by -1.
 </div>

 This is a big change, one that messes with a core economy of the game—